Guide to Work, Study, Travel and Living Abroad

 Preparation for Finding Jobs in Barcelona

-Barcelona is a big city with many short-term job options
+Barcelona is a big city with many short-term job options.

-Know the language: The main reason I obtained most of my jobs was because I could speak fluent English and Spanish, although most jobs could also have been done with just a basic knowledge of Spanish.
-Keep in mind that in Spain you don't speak Español, you speak Castellano—they will call you on it.
-If you've been trained in Latin American Spanish, I'd suggest asking a professor or finding a book on your own about Spanish from Spain.
+Know the language: The main reason I obtained most of my jobs was because I could speak fluent English and Spanish.
+However, most jobs could also have been done with just a basic knowledge of Spanish.
+Keep in mind that in Spain, you don't speak Español.
+You speak Castellano — they will call you on it.
+Suppose you've been trained in Latin American Spanish.
+In that case, I'd suggest asking a professor or finding a book on your own about Spanish from Spain.
 Many words are different, and the meanings of some common words can be embarrassingly skewed.
-Understanding basic Catalan will help you as well, but it is difficult to find Catalan classes before going to Spain.
-Catalan is similar to Spanish and French, but with a different pronunciation.

 Browse Craigslist for jobs and apartments in the city.
 The website can be navigated in English and Spanish.
-A lively Facebook forum called Barcelona Expats can be very helpful and informative about all things Barcelona relating to the needs of potential and current expats.
+A lively Facebook forum called Barcelona Expats can be helpful and informative about all things Barcelona relating to the needs of potential and current expats.

-Barcelona is a great walking city
+Barcelona is a great walking city/

-Barcelona is a great walking city where you can seek jobs door to door..
+Barcelona is a great walking city where you can seek jobs door to door.

-There are two ways to go about finding a cultural or language exchange.
-Loquo.com has an "intercambio" or exchange category where locals and visitors alike are searching for conversation in other languages—mainly English.
-Another place to find postings, or leave your own, is on the inside wall of the University of Barcelona's central campus, which houses their foreign language department.
+• Another place to find postings, or leave your own, is on the inside wall of the University of Barcelona's central campus, which houses their foreign language department.
 The campus is located in Plaça Universitat, just around the corner from Plaça Catalunya.
 Take the metro Red or Purple line to "Universitat" and head for the only building that bears resemblance to a University.
 People post fliers all over this campus, though the bulk of them are just outside the cafeteria.
 Most students on campus are studying English as well as other languages, and are constantly looking for native speakers to exchange conversation.

 Types of Jobs Available in Barcelona

-Internships, including Summer and Seasonal: While there is often a fee attached by internship organizations who connect you to all kinds of businesses—from web design to sales—in Barcelona, the experience can be a great resume builder.
+Internships, including Summer and Seasonal: While there is often a fee attached by internship organizations who connect you to all kinds of businesses — from web design to sales — in Barcelona, the experience can be a great resume builder.

 Bilingual Receptionist: In my interview, the current American receptionist and Spanish co-owner shot questions at me in both languages.
 After making it through a second interview, I was offered a part-time job working as a receptionist.
-Nine to three, six days a week, for the part-time salary of 300 euros a month.
+Nine to three, six days a week, for a part-time salary of 300 euros a month.
 I was eventually let go with friendly regret and a bottle of Spanish wine for my inability to handle the company's bookkeeping.

 Related Topics